A village that wired itself in the 1920s

 The old N6

-Milltownpass sits on what was, until the late 2000s, the main Dublin to Galway road — the N6, single carriageway, running the length of the village street.
+Milltownpass sits on what was, until 2006, the main Dublin to Galway road - the N6, single carriageway, running the length of the village street.
 It is why the place is the shape it is: houses long-strung along one road because that road was where the work was.
-The M6 motorway between Kinnegad and Athlone opened in stages from 2006 onward and took the through-traffic with it, and the old N6 here was reclassified as the R446 — quiet enough now to walk along, which it was not before.
+The dual carriageway from Kinnegad to Tyrrellspass opened in 2006, bypassing the village, and the old route here was reclassified as the R446 - quiet enough now to walk along, which it was not before.